top of page

 Overheating, Burns, and Safety

-Limit sauna time in sauna to 15–20 minutes, cooling off between rounds.
+• Limit sauna time in sauna to 15–20 minutes, step out after to cool off.
 Overheating can be dangerous.

-Remove all metal jewelry and hair accessories before entering; permanent piercings should be covered.
+• Remove all metal jewelry and hair accessories before entering; permanent piercings should be covered.
+Metal can get hot and burn you.

 Slips, Falls, and Fire Hazards